CLIENT BRIEF

 TIMELINE : 16 Weeks ( Feb 2018 - May 2018 )

-OUTCOMES : Solution prototype, Service Blueprint, Business Model, and Strategic roadmap
+OUTCOMES : MVP, Business Model, and strategic Product roadmap

 TEAM : Four students from the Strategic Design and Management program at Parsons - Aryanna Martin, John Yohan John, Mehul Sharma, and Sundar Subramanian (myself)